 This module is of interest to system designers, technical purchasers and superintendents.
 Lecturers include Prof. ir.
-Douwe Stapersma of the Delft University of Technology and the Royal Netherlands Naval College, ir.
-Peter de Vos and a professional of Econosto Nederland BV.
+Douwe Stapersma of the Delft University of Technology and the Royal Netherlands Naval College, assistant professor Peter de Vos MSc and Jasper Wagtendonk of Econosto Nederland BV.

-Day 1: Netherlands Maritime Technology – Boompjes 40 in Rotterdam, the Netherlands
+Day 1: Netherlands Maritime Technology (NMT) – Boompjes 40 in Rotterdam, the Netherlands

 Dag 2: Econosto – Cypresbaan 63 in Capelle aan den IJssel, the Netherlands